Argentina

 • Prepare for Different Climates: Argentina's vast geography means a variety of climates; pack accordingly for the regions you plan to visit.

-Currency in Argentina
+Currency in Armenia

 The official currency of Argentina is the Argentine Peso (ARS).
 The Argentine Peso is abbreviated as ARS and symbolized as "$".